genkiinstruments/nixos-config/README.md

 # Genki 🌍🌎🌏

 Here you can find our infrastructure.
-One day we will find time to document it.
+One day we might find time to actually document it.
-# test buildbot status
-# debug buildbot Mon Jun 30 08:59:54 GMT 2025
-# test fix Mon Jun 30 09:02:49 GMT 2025
-# final test Mon Jun 30 09:07:49 GMT 2025